Skip to content

 If the mix resulted in a longer-haired dog, it still wouldn’t be too much trouble to care for, but brushing more often will help.

-Bathing every couple of months or whenever necessary, ear cleaning, and nail clipping should also be a part of your dog's grooming regime.
+Bathing every couple of months or whenever necessary, ear cleaning and nail clipping should also be a part of your dog’s grooming regime.

-Do Jack Chi bark much?
+Do Jack Chis bark a lot?

 Jack Russell Terriers and Chihuahuas both have a reputation as being yappy, vocal dogs but training from an early age can have an effect on this.